indianeagle4599/Deep-Learning/DL_Lab_4/README.md

 * Even though the code can be run on both platforms, the saving of the models, images, training time, GPU requirement, etc may vary.
 * It is best to utilise a GPU because CNNs do much better with them.
 * To understand more about the theory of CNNs and all the different things in and around it, you can for material online.
-This notebook only shows hoe CNNs perform image classification and how they can be tuned.
+This notebook only shows how CNNs perform image classification and how they can be tuned.